 Using IoT to reorder household products

-Subscriptions are one tactic to keep household essentials—like toiletries and cleaning supplies—in stock, but since delivery happens on a fixed schedule, it’s easy to end up with too little or too much.
-Enter Target Fetch, a service that enables smart devices to measure the stock of select essentials as they’re being used, triggering a reorder at the right time.
+Subscriptions are one tactic to keep essentials like toiletries and cleaning supplies in stock, but since delivery happens on a fixed schedule, it’s easy to end up with too little or too much.
+Enter Target Fetch, a service that leverages smart devices to measure the stock of select essentials as they’re being used, triggering a reorder at the right time.